bcgov/ckanext-bcgov/README.md

 ckanext-bcgov
 =============

-This extension provides the basic customized features on the DataBC Catalogue, such as schema updates, theme changes, etc.
+This extension provides the basic customized features on the [BC Data Catalogue](http://catalogue.data.gov.bc.ca), such as schema updates, theme changes, etc.

 Installation
 ============